 - #2 and #1 Phillips screwdriver—The #2 size is the typical standard size, for rack mounting screws and the like, while the smaller #1 size serves for battery hatches, XLR connectors etc.

 - Small straight-blade screwdriver/Jeweler’s screwdriver set—One of those inexpensive sets of jeweler’s screwdrivers, either all straight blade, or mixed straight and Phillips.

 - Flashlight—Essential for looking behind your rack or computer—one more reason to stock up on batteries.
-One pricey but long-lasting choice might be a miniature LED light—but be sure its LED is white rather than colored, or you’ll never be able to sort out your color-coded cables with it.
+One handy choice is a miniature LED light—but be sure its LED is white rather than colored, or you’ll never be able to sort out your color-coded cables with it.

 - AC outlet tester—A small plug-in unit that has three small lights built into a 3-prong AC plug.
 The lights indicate if the AC outlet has power and if it’s properly wired.
 Can be used to quickly verify that AC power in an outlet is on, that grounds are all properly wired, and plug strips are working.
-Available from most home centers, hardware stores, and Radio Shack.
+Available from most home centers and hardware stores.

 - Spare AC cable—They are inexpensive and available from many home centers and electrical shops.
 The classic 3-wire type (sometimes called computer AC cables) is called an IEC cordset.
 Maybe get a spare 2-prong style that fits into some CD players and boom boxes.